 Current High School in Hyde ( 1975 - Present )

-And here is an old photo sent to us recently by Mrs. Janocko . . . .
+And here is an old photo provided to us by Mrs. Janocko . . . .

 Here is some meaningless trivia gleaned from the above and some miscellaneous ramblings ~